 Advising is especially important for students who wish to select supportive courses that enhance their post-graduation employment potential.
 In addition to the departmental advisors, faculty members are available during their posted office hours to advise students within their particular fields.

 Advising Office Information

 The GVPT advising office is located at 3104 Tydings Hall.
 We are open Monday through Friday, 9am - 4pm.

-All students who intend to change their major to GVPT or declare GVPT as a double major can stop by during walk-in hours or make an appointment to do a major change workshop.
+Note: All students who intend to change their major to GVPT or declare GVPT as a double major must call or e-mail the office to sign up for a Major Change Workshop.
 More information about declaring the major can be found here.

 Email is the best way to contact the advising staff.

 The Government & Politics Office takes a holistic approach to advising.
 We deliver accurate advising information to ensure timely degree completion.
 We serve as a resource liaison, promote experiential learning, and encourage post-graduation planning.
 Our office provides an accessible and welcoming environment that respects the diverse needs and backgrounds of our students.

 The Government & Politics Advising Office aims to deliver a responsive and innovative high-quality advising program that facilitates student learning and development.
 We strive to be a model of excellence at the University of Maryland.

 - Deliver accurate advising and degree information and assist with timely degree completion.